stephenLee/RenrenRecipies/README.md

 RenrenRecipies
 ==============

-Hack RenRen(Chinese social network like Facebook) API
+Hack RenRen(Chinese social network like Facebook) API with OAuth and without OAuth